-- SRPSD Policy 8: Board Operations, item 8 states the following: - "8.0 Fiscal Accountability - 8.2 Annually approve the five-year capital plan and review facilities master plan.
-Submit the five-year capital plan to the Ministry of Education by the due date. - 8.4 Approve the submission of capital projects to the Ministry of Education, including emergency block capital projects." - SRPSD Policy 13: Role of the Director of Education - "6.0 Continuous Improvement Planning and Reporting - 6.1 Leads the strategic planning process including the development of Division goals, budget, student learning, facilities and transportation plans and implements plans as approved.
+- SRPSD Policy 2: Role of the Board, item 8 states the following: - "8.0 Fiscal Accountability - 8.2 Approve annually the Preventative Maintenance and Renewal Plan and amendments. - 8.3 Review facilities master plan and establish long-range capital priorities. - 8.4 Approve the submission of capital projects to the Ministry of Education. - SRPSD Policy 13: Role of the Director of Education - "6.0 Continuous Improvement Planning and Reporting - 6.1 Leads the strategic planning process including the development of Division goals, budget, student learning, facilities and transportation plans and implements plans as approved.